-Dental bonding is a common cosmetic dentistry procedure that can make minimal and maximum changes to your smile.
-The beauty of dental bonding is it generally can be completed in a single appointment and may or may not need dental anesthesia and is less expensive than porcelain restorations. .
+Tooth Bonding is a common cosmetic dentistry procedure that can make minimal and maximum changes to your smile.
+The beauty of tooth bonding is it generally can be completed in a single appointment and may or may not need dental anesthesia and is less expensive than porcelain restorations. .
 This cosmetic dentistry procedure involves reshaping and blending teeth.
-Bonding utilizes tooth colored materials that can be bonded to teeth to change shape, color, and length.
+Tooth bonding utilizes tooth colored materials that can be bonded to teeth to change shape, color, and length.
 This same material can also be used to fully cover the front surface (called a composite veneer).

 -Preparation.
 Very little preparation is necessary for dental bonding, especially in the case of a chipped tooth.
-Anesthesia is usually not even needed unless the dental bonding is needed to restore a deeply damaged or traumatized tooth, a fracture close to the nerve, a sensitive tooth, or a tooth damaged by a tooth decay.
-Your dentist will need to roughen up the surface and clean the edges to prepare the area to accept the dental bonding.
+Anesthesia is usually not even needed unless the tooth bonding is needed to restore a deeply damaged or traumatized tooth, a fracture close to the nerve, a sensitive tooth, or a tooth damaged by a tooth decay.
+Your dentist 89014 will need to roughen up the surface and clean the edges to prepare the area to accept the tooth bonding.

 -A special UV light is held over the dental composite.
 This light hardens and cures the dental composite.
 Each layer will be cured within seconds.

 -After the material has cured, your dentist will adjust the material to remove any excess and bring it to a high polish.
 This will also be the time your dentist will ensure the bite (or occlusion) is correct.
 Adjustments may be made to bring the teeth into proper alignment.
 The final shaping and polishing is one of the most important parts of the process.
 It is important to blend the composite resin properly to get a result that looks and feels like your natural tooth structure.

 -The entire dental bonding procedure usually between 30 minutes to an hour for each tooth.
 If done properly, tooth bonding should not be noticeable to anyone.
 It should match your existing tooth structure perfectly.